conda-forge/conda-forge.github.io/src/user/introduction.rst

 .. note::

-  In addition to the channel priority, we recommend to always install your packages inside a new environment instead of the ``base`` (formerly known as ``root``) environment, and we also recommend the use ``miniconda`` instead of the Anaconda Distribution.
+  In addition to the channel priority, we recommend always installing your packages inside a new environment instead of the ``base`` (formerly known as ``root``) environment, and we also recommend the use of ``miniconda`` instead of the Anaconda Distribution.
   Using environments make it easier to debug problems with packages and ensure the stability of your ``base`` environment.
-  Avoiding the Anaconda Distribution reduces chances of unsolvable/conflicts installations, it is also a smaller download.
+  Avoiding the Anaconda Distribution reduces chances of unsolvable/conflicting installations, it is also a smaller download.

 .. note::